Merced-College/finalprojects-Daniel7407/README.md

 ## Overview

-Terminal File Manager is a Java-based virtual file system simulation that provides a command-line interface for managing files and directories.
+Terminal File Manager is a virtual file system simulation that provides a command-line interface for managing files and directories.
 It mimics the basic functionality of a real file system, allowing users to practice and learn common terminal commands in a safe, controlled environment.

 The program represents the file system as a tree structure of nodes, where each node can be a file or a folder.
 The `FileManager` class manages the current directory context using a stack and supports navigation and modification of the file system through commands such as: